Seasonal Drawing Project Ideas for Kids

 Drawing project Recommended equipment Educational objective

-?
 Draw a flowery meadow

-?
 Create symmetrical butterflies

-?
-Draw a flowering tree
+Draw a flowering tree?

 ☀️ Summer drawing activities

-Creative projects to do in summer
+Creative projects to do in the summer

 Drawing project Recommended equipment Educational objective